-Recently, New Construction Manhattan noted that changes in zoning could have a major impact on a neighborhood.
+Recently, New Construction Manhattan noted that changes in zoning could have a on a neighborhood.
 It’s no secret that, square foot by square foot and new construction Manhattan condominium for new construction Manhattan condominium, New York City is one of the nation’s most expensive cities in which to buy an apartment.
 But, as anyone who has searched Manhattan apartment listings recently knows, condominium prices in Manhattan -- while not exactly cheap anywhere -- are highly variable from neighborhood to neighborhood, and even between neighborhoods that share borders.
 In practical terms, this reveals some practical conclusions -- averaging prices for Manhattan studio apartments, one-bedroom apartments, and two-bedroom apartments reveals that Tribeca condo listings are the priciest in Manhattan, while Harlem is home to the cheapest.
 That may not surprise you all that much, but other revelations -- for instance, condos on the Upper East Side are less expensive per square foot than apartments in the East Village or on the Upper West Side -- may elicit a head-shake or a whaddaya-know.
 These numbers didn't come out of nowhere, of course -- these are established neighborhoods with established brands.
 But what happens when, as recently happened in North Tribeca, an old section of an established neighborhood gets a new life thanks to a new zoning designation?
 The answer, we think, is something very promising indeed.

 The North Tribeca rezoning project was recently approved amid much controversy from residents.
 As one of the few places in the neighborhood not fully designated as historic (only about half of the entire area is), there are opportunities to build, but outdated and low-scale zoning made such development impossible until now.
 So what does this zoning entail?
 In essence, some zoning districts will have a greater floor-area ratio (FAR), ie the ratio of floor area to plot size.
 However, developers must set aside 20% of residential units as affordable in order to take advantage of these new restrictions.
 Other benefits include a change from manufacturing to residential zoning, which will allow for the conversions of a number of buildings and possibly the construction of some new luxury condominiums.
 After all, as any glimpse at Tribeca condominium prices demonstrates, the demand is certainly there.